Albert Camus: Exploring Existentialism through Literature

 Camus’s narrative works often explore existential themes, focusing on the absurdity and meaninglessness of life.
 His writing style is characterized by concise and evocative prose, employing vivid descriptions and powerful imagery.
 Camus masterfully blended philosophy and fiction, intertwining complex philosophical ideas with compelling storytelling to engage readers on both intellectual and emotional levels.

-Chronological List of Major Works (Year of Publication):
+Chronological List of Major Works by Albert Camus (Year of Publication):

 1. The Stranger” (1942)